 A common form of password theft is, simply, being the victim of physical theft.
 With so many websites requiring different and frequently updated passwords, it can be difficult to keep track of them all.
 But if you physically record your passwords, you are leaving your security at risk of theft.

-Digital password managers provide an extra layer of protection and convenience to a traditional pen and paper note.
+Digital password managers (such as our partner LastPass) provide an extra layer of protection and convenience to a traditional pen and paper note.
 Many web browsers now have these capabilities built in, and can be remotely wiped in the event of theft or loss of your devices, giving you peace of mind while keeping your passwords all in one place.

 4. Use privacy screen protectors

 Taking your work to public places such as coffee shops and parks has become the new normal.
 But shoulder surfing, or carefully observing information typed into a computer in public, is a low-tech and common tactic by scammers to gain access to your financial information.